nliulab/Global-Responsible-AI/README.md

 ## 📩 Contact Us

-We value your input and are here to answer your questions or hear your suggestions!
+We value your input and are here to answer your questions or hear your suggestions.
 For inquiries, please reach out to:
 - **Yian Ma** at [yian.ma@nus.edu.sg](mailto:yian.ma@nus.edu.sg)
 - **Nan Liu** at [liu.nan@duke-nus.edu.sg](mailto:liu.nan@duke-nus.edu.sg)